86Box/docs/settings/network.rst

 * **PCap:** connects directly to a host network adapter.
 Similar to the **Bridge** mode on other emulators and virtualizers.
 * **SLiRP:** creates a private network with a virtual router.
 Similar to the **NAT** mode on other emulators and virtualizers.
 * **VDE:** attaches to a virtual switch created by :ref:`hardware/network:VDE`.
 Only available on Linux and macOS hosts.
+* **TAP:** creates or attaches to a virtual bridge through :ref:`hardware/network:TAP`.
+Only available on Linux hosts.

 .. note::
   If PCap mode is not listed, make sure that: